 These checkpoints are opportunities to measure growth towards the goal and whether or not interventions are meeting student needs.

 14. Encourage schools to create cross-functional PLCs or Student Support Teams (SSTs) that meet monthly or on a regular basis to monitor student progress and collaborate on interventions.
 [Tweet this]

 For example, Utah’s Ogden School District uses Child Assistance Teams (ChATs) in every school to mobilize around at-risk students and deliver Tier 2 supports.

-15. Centralize literacy interventions and progress monitoring by using a MTSS software platform like Panorama Student Success.
+15. Centralize literacy interventions and progress monitoring by using a MTSS software platform.
 [Tweet this]

 This can save time for staff and streamline data protocols so that educators can focus on supporting students instead of compiling data.
 It can also strengthen cross-team collaboration and accountability toward literacy goals.

 "Third-grade literacy is a priority in the state of

 Iowa and in our school.
 We're so thankful that Panorama was rolled out across the state, as we have seen incredible growth in our students hitting literacy benchmarks.
 Teachers are assigning interventions, tracking progress made, and using the data to determine next steps with students.
 We can easily see the effectiveness of interventions.
 It has been a game changer."

 – Heather Fuger, Principal, Central Lee Elementary School (IA)